Q&A

 Q. Is this not creating a one-world government?

-A. No. This is about creating a democratic global federation that enacts and enforces international law to end war and deal with the climate crisis and unregulated technologies—while allowing nations to retain their cultural and domestic governance.
-A federation is explicitly limited in its powers.
+A. No. This is about creating a democratic global federation that enacts and enforces international law to end war, address the climate crisis, and regulate dangerous technologies—while allowing nations to retain their cultural and domestic governance.
+A federation is explicitly and constitutionally limited in its powers.

 Q. Would a World Federation mean the end of national identity?